ryan4yin/nix-config/home/base/desktop/editors/helix/README.md

 ## Differences between Neovim and Helixer

+1. Selecting first, then action.
+    1. Helix: delete 2 word: `2w` then `x`.
+You can always see what you're selecting before you apply the action.
+    2. Neovim: delete 2 word: `d`. then `2w`.
+No visual feedback before you apply the action.
+1. Helix - Morden builtin features: LSP, tree-sitter, fuzzy finder, multi cursors, surround and more.
+    1. They're all available in Neovim too, but you need to find and use the right plugins manually, which takes time and effort.
+1. Helix is built in Rust from scratch.
+The result is a much smaller codebase and a modern set of defaults.
+No VimScript.
+No Lua.
+    1. Neovim contains a lot of VimScript, and lua is too dynamic, it's hard to debug.
+    1. Personally I'm glad to take a look at a Rust codebase, but not a VimScript/Lua codebase.
 1. Neovim have a very activate plugin ecosystem, and it's easy to find plugins for almost everything.
     1. Helix is still new, and it even do have a stable plugin system yet.
 A PR to add a plugin system is still envolving: <https://github.com/helix-editor/helix/pull/8675>
 2. Neovim has intergrated terminal, and it's very powerful.
 It's quite similar to VSCode's intergrated terminal.
 I use it a lot.